-Hello folks, and welcome to my website.
+Hello there, and welcome to my gardening website.
 I have created it to provide what I hope is useful information to readers about various aspects of gardening and outdoor living.
 I hope you enjoy the site.
-Building it has and continues to be a labor of love and very rewarding.
+Building it has and continues to be an exercise in my own education, a labor of love, and very rewarding.

 My name is David, and I love to garden and learn as much as I can about it.
 I hope to take some of the things I have learned and pass that on to others.

 I have had my share of failures in gardening, from selecting the wrong thing to plant at the wrong time or in the wrong place, to not having the right soil to plant in or the right amount of sunlight.
 I’ve lost plants that were not adapted to my area or to my area’s climate.
 I’ve lost them to drought when I did not water enough, and I’ve lost them to disease and various bugs or insects.

 Through those failures I have sought to find out why something did not work.
 And I’ve learned a lot.
 I’m convinced that failure at something actually enables you to ultimately succeed at it if you learn all you can along the way and don’t quit when something doesn’t work.

 I do not possess a degree in horticulture, nor do I make my living as a gardener or landscape professional.
 I have completed the necessary coursework and am in the process of becoming a Master Gardener.